waldo3000/NMS-Glyph-Decoder/README.md

 A more interesting use case is to use Glypher while playing NMS.
 If you leave the Glypher window open, the program will run in the background, monitoring the screenshot folder for changes.
 If Glypher sees a change in the screenshot folder, it will attempt to decode the glyphs in the most recent screenshot.
 It will make a short beep if it successfully decodes the glyphs in the image and it will be silent if anything went wrong.

 To create a screenshot that contains the glyphs, open Photo Mode in NMS to enable the glyphs on the screen, then press the Steam "Screenshot Shortcut Key" (F12 by default) to make the screenshot.
-Immediately, the clipboard contents will reflect the coordinates in the on-screen glyphs.
+After the screenshot is written to disk, the clipboard contents will reflect the coordinates in the on-screen glyphs.

 You can add "-portal" to the end of the command line to show/copy the coordinates in portal coordinate format instead of galactic address format.